Women have been the subject of art for as long as art has existed – from cave paintings and ancient sculptures to modern-day masterpieces.

 3 – Édouard Manet – Olympia

 Édouard Manet was one of the first artists in the 19th century to paint modern life.
 The French modernist painter reworked the ‘female nude’ with Olympia with his bold and unique technique.
-Much like Birth of Venus, Olympia was the cause of controversy – and the depiction created scandal at the 1865 Salon.
+Much like Birth of Venus, Olympia was the cause of controversy – and the depiction created a scandal at the 1865 Salon.

 Olympia caused outrage in Paris due to the fact that it essentially humanised prostitution – something frowned upon at the time.
 Likewise, the eyes of the subject also caused controversy.
 This is because female subjects wouldn’t usually stare in paintings, let alone nude women.